-UX Copywriting is far more holistic than the other forms of copywriting we discussed.
+UX Copywriting is far more holistic than the other forms of marketing copywriting we discussed.
 It goes way beyond the words on the page.

 Because there are so many elements to effective UX copywriting, a single graphic is unlikely to offer you much value.